Pinning on Windows

 • Preventing delays when reopening large media assets

-• Ensuring critical project files stay locally accessible
+• Ensuring critical project files stay cached locally

 What Does Pinning Do?